japila-books/spark-sql-internals/docs/spark-sql-EnsureRequirements.md

 NOTE: At this point in `ensureDistributionAndOrdering` the required child distributions are already handled.

-`ensureDistributionAndOrdering` matches the operator's required sort ordering of children (`requiredChildOrderings`) to the children's link:spark-sql-SparkPlan.adoc#outputPartitioning[output partitioning] and if the orderings do not match, link:spark-sql-SparkPlan-SortExec.adoc#creating-instance[SortExec] unary physical operator is created as a new child.
+`ensureDistributionAndOrdering` matches the operator's required sort ordering of children (`requiredChildOrderings`) to the children's link:SparkPlan.md#outputPartitioning[output partitioning] and if the orderings do not match, link:spark-sql-SparkPlan-SortExec.adoc#creating-instance[SortExec] unary physical operator is created as a new child.

 In the end, `ensureDistributionAndOrdering` link:spark-sql-catalyst-TreeNode.adoc#withNewChildren[sets the new children] for the input `operator`.